epsilonlabs/emf-rdf/RESOURCE.md

 Saving has only been tested against file-based locations.
 We have not tested saving into triple stores.

-The name spaces of the EMF meta-model and the subject (class name) in RDF type statement need to match for an EMF model to be produced by the resource.
+The namespaces of the EMF meta-model and the subject (class name) in `rdf:type` statements need to match for an EMF model to be produced by the resource.

-Names spaces for creating EMF models must be configured in the rdfres, only one is supported at the moment.
+Namespaces for creating EMF models must be configured in the `.rdfres`.
+At the moment, the same namespace URI is used for every object created by the resource.

 ## .rdfres file format